Meredith Graves

 Meredith Graves (born September 5, 1987) is an American musician.
-They fronted the punk rock band Perfect Pussy.
-In addition to making their own music, they run independent music label Honor Press and serve as director of music for the crowdfunding site Kickstarter.
+She fronted the punk rock band Perfect Pussy.
+In addition to making her own music, she ran independent music label Honor Press and served as director of music for the crowdfunding site Kickstarter.
 Graves is also a writer and music journalist, and has served as an anchor at MTV News.

 Early life

 Meredith Graves was born on September 5, 1987.
 Graves began playing piano and guitar at age 11, and touring by age 19; their mother is also a performer, in musical theater.
-Their father is a journalist.
+Her father is a journalist.

 Graves learned to sew in high school and worked as a seamstress during and after college.

 Career

-Early in their music career, Graves led a band called Mouse and the Love & Light Orkestra.
+Early in her music career, Graves led a band called Mouse and the Love & Light Orkestra.

 Shoppers

 Graves was a guitarist and vocalist for Syracuse noise rock trio, Shoppers.
 The A.V.
 Club described their 2011 release Silver Year as "a short, intense breakup album about the terrible things we’re capable of when our feelings are hurt;" Punk News called it "top notch noise-rock."